sashamakarenko/icp/README.md

                                   +-----------------------+
 ```

-Below are correponding object sizes in bytes:
+Below are corresponding object sizes in bytes:

 ```
 Class       ICP  Conventional